-We currently have offices and operations in Cambodia, China, Thailand, and Vietnam and programming in India, Myanmar, and the Philippines.
-Our technical assistance, helmet donations, and consultancy extends across Africa, Asia, and Latin America.
+We currently have offices and operations in Cambodia, Thailand, and Vietnam.
+Our technical assistance, helmet donations, and consultancy extend across Africa, Asia, and Latin America.

 Road injury is Cambodia’s sixth leading cause of premature death.
 Between 2010 and 2015, the number of registered vehicles in Cambodia rose by 70 percentage points, and this increase was mostly made up of motorcycles – in 2016, 2- and 3-wheelers accounted for more than 70% of registered vehicles.
 In 2016, road crashes reportedly caused 1,852 fatalities, a 17% decrease compared to 2015, with a decrease in serious injuries by 13%.
 However, the World Health Organization estimates that the number of annual road deaths may be much higher at more than 2,800 people.
 Research suggests that 2.3% of Cambodia’s GDP is lost due to road crashes.
 In 2015, motorcycle crashes caused 30 times as many fatalities as malaria, dengue fever, and landmines combined.